juntao/arenztopia/content/essential_info.md

 In an attempt to be more transparent, we're publishing a checklist which lists what changes will hopefully be made to the website this week.

+- [ ] Finish Issue 42 of the News
+- [ ] Finish Issue 40 of the News
 - [ ] Work on and finish some websites for the Living in Arenztopia section
 - [ ] Make pictures of some Official Arenztopian Documents